To Anyone: Critical reception

-To Anyone received mixed to positive reviews from music critics.
+To Anyone received mixed reviews from music critics.
 KBS World praised the album, stating the album showed that YG Entertainment was still "one of the top companies [...] in music production quality".
 They also stated that the album showed off a more "grown-up image" and that songs like "It Hurts (Slow)" showed off the vocal talent they possess.
 In a mixed review, Han Dong-yun from webzine IZM said that the album triggers feelings of excitement, fun, and adrenaline; however he noted the rather excessive autotune and felt that it created a distraction.
 Han additionally commented that while the album is "full of energy", it is "difficult to find elements that stimulate the emotions".
-In February 2011, To Anyone was selected as the Best Dance & Electronic Album at the 8th Korean Music Awards for excellence in the genre; selection committee member Kim Yun-ha said that 2NE1 stands out with their "unique charms", despite the "music created by several young composers under Teddy's direction not being perfect", and called the album proof of the group's "overflowing vitality".
+In February 2011, To Anyone was selected as the Best Dance & Electronic Album at the 8th Korean Music Awards; selection committee member Kim Yun-ha said that 2NE1 stands out with their "unique charms", despite the "music created by several young composers under Teddy's direction not being perfect", and called the album proof of the group's "overflowing vitality".
 Since its initial release, the album has been regarded as the work that introduced the group to a larger audience outside the K-pop realm.
+In 2015, Bugs! included To Anyone in their list of the 19 Best Girl Group Albums since 1995.